Surviving and thriving in the first 90 days - the poka-yoke of hiring leaders

 So, let’s start with the top three poka-yoke actions a company can take when hiring a new functional leader, in our example, the CPO:

-1. Establish with the new hire a 90-day onboarding plan that covers people, processes, and technology: Whom to meet when and what processes and systems to get to know.
+1. Establish with the new hire a 90-day onboarding plan that covers people, processes, and technology: Whom to meet, when and what methods and systems to get to know.
 However, just giving the hire the excellent book by Michael Watkins “The First 90 Days” is not getting you there: It requires a detailed process with checklists and input from the peers, boss(es), and direct reports of the new position owner.
-Finally: file the finalized list (with improvement suggestions from the onboarded person after the process) under the position profile - to re-use the next time.
+Finally, file the finalized list (with improvement suggestions from the onboarded person after the process) under the position profile - to re-use the next time.

-2. Provide the new hire with his/her personal internal culture mentor: fellow peers, who take the new hire under their wings to help them navigate the new landscape, and avoid rookie mistakes.
-(For internal promotions, consider an external functional coach, to stretch the imagination of the person, so far imprinted only with the current corporate culture and blind spots.)
+2. Provide the new hire with his/her personal internal culture mentor: fellow peers who take the new hire under their wings to help them navigate the new landscape and avoid rookie mistakes.
+(For internal promotions, consider an external functional coach to stretch the person's imagination, which has been imprinted only with the current corporate culture and blind spots.)

-3. Have bi-weekly check-ups in the first 90 days between the boss(es) and the new hire, with the sole purpose to help the new hire get up to speed - call it watering the newly planted tree to ensure it grows the needed roots quickly.
+3. In the first 90 days, the boss(es) and the new hire should have bi-weekly check-ups, with the sole purpose of helping the new hire get up to speed—call it watering the newly planted tree to ensure it grows the needed roots quickly.

 Notes for you to survive & thrive the first 90 days

-Now, what are the three things the new hire should consider (while taking good notes).
+What are the three things the new hire should consider (while taking good notes)?
 In short, it is People, People, People:

 1. Meet as quickly as possible as many internal customers as possible.
 Procurement is an interface function.
-It translates what the internal customers, the regulators have defined to the supply base in a way that is better as if the two parties would do it themselves.
-This however requires understanding and being trusted internally: When setting up the meetings it is important for the new hires to restrain themselves from talking too much about their former career & life, and rather ask: How can I support/serve you best?
+It translates what the internal customers, the regulators have defined to the supply base better as if the two parties would do it themselves.
+This, however, requires understanding and being trusted internally: When setting up the meetings, the new hires need to restrain themselves from talking too much about their former career & life and rather ask: How can I support/serve you best?
 What are your biggest pain points?
-What do you like to have strengthened?
+What would you like to have strengthened?

 2. Sit with as many people from the procurement organization as possible, from leadership to individual contributors.
-Best in one-to-one meetings, to give them the chance to vent: Ask the same questions over and over again: What works well?
+Best in one-to-one meetings, to give them a chance to vent: Ask the same questions repeatedly: What works well?
 What would be even better if…?

-3. Go out to the suppliers and meet their executives and the people in their supply chain: from sales, design, production, shipping, and warehousing.
-Do not sit in meeting rooms, meet while walking (MBWA: management by walking around, originated by HP's David Packard in the 1940s, popularized by self-declared management guru Tom Peters).
+3. Go out to the suppliers and meet their executives and the people in their supply chain, from sales to design, production, shipping, and warehousing.
+Do not sit in meeting rooms.
+Meet while walking (MBWA: management by walking around, originated by HP's David Packard in the 1940s and popularized by self-declared management guru Tom Peters).
 Most suppliers are proud to show their operations.
 For those that don’t, find new ones.

 There is so much more to consider, but with these three steps from each side, the poka-yoke of the process is at a good level.
-And for those that believe that these three topics are done by every functional new hire already today -trust me, they are not.
+And for those who believe that these three topics are already done by every functional new hire today—trust me, they are not.

 Checking the state of affairs in your company - 10 questions

-2. Were you satisfied with the performance of the organization under the former job holder?
+2. Were you satisfied with the organisation's performance under the former job holder?
+Do you have objective metrics to come to this opinion?

 3. Do you know what best-in-class performance is for the function you are hiring for in your industry?

-4. Is the function you find a new leader a respected, integral part of your company?
+4. Is the function you hire for a respected, integral part of your company?
+If not, do you know why?
+Do you agree with this assessment?

-5. Do you select top functional candidates based on their deep functional expertise and interviews with several board of directors members?
+5. Do you select top functional candidates based on their deep functional expertise?

-6. Do your new hires get an internal coach assigned to help assimilate the culture (or an external functional coach if internally promoted)?
+7. Do your new hires receive an internal coach assigned to help them assimilate to the culture (or an external functional coach if they are internally promoted)?

-8. Is the new functional head part of the Senior Leadership Team (direct report to the management board or even board, depending on what you place importance on)?
+9. Is the new functional head part of the Senior Leadership Team (direct report to the management board or a management board member)?

-10. Did your last CPOs have at least 5 years of tenure on the job before moving on?
+11. Did your last hire have at least 5 years of tenure on the job before moving on?

 If you answered „yes“ to most questions, great: you have your functional leadership hiring under control.
 Congratulations - well done!
 Do not read any further and focus on other topics.